25.5.12

 Using a needle with an eye as big as a camel.

-I like the metaphor Ship of Fools.
-I like the real life objective of singling out individuals that are less desirable, and give them the honor of a one-way ticket out of the harbor.
-They’d land on another shore … where eventually they be rounded up again to embark on another voyage somewhere else.
+i like the metaphor Ship of Fools.
+The objective of singling out individuals that are less desirable, + giving them the honor of a one-way ticket out of the harbor.
+They’d land on another shore … where eventually they'd be rounded up again to embark on another voyage somewhere else.
 Those must have been the most interesting of happenings.

 7.5.12

-I was resigned to carrying a weapon and join the service.
-Hearing I was to be drafted anyway I did myself the favor, got real drunk in the classic off-to-war type of way and headed off.
-In training I learned I was to wear a white uniform with red diagrams on it.
-I didn’t understand if I was to be read as information or stand out as a target.
-Before I could ask WT, I was sent back — back to exact locations leaving notes to people known and not.
-The letters were pretty little things wrapped in rags explaining ominous timing, farewell, and intent.
-The receivers where to recognize and examine the kismet, or not.
+Hearing I was drafted, I did myself the favor of getting real drunk in the classic off-to-war style way before headed off.
+In training I learned I was to wear a white uniform sporting red diagrams.
+Not understanding if I was to be read as information or stand out as a target, and before I could ask what the — I was sent back — back to exact locations on earth leaving notes to mortals.
+The letters were pretty little things wrapped in rags explaining luck of ominous intent, timing, and farewell.
+The receivers where to recognize the import of the kismet, or not.

 “Generally,” Kim answered honestly, “I agree to whatever the client likes, and then I go and do what I want to,” she rolled her eyes and shrugged, “You know, in general.”